samply/directory-sync/README.md

 This is meant to make the lives of biobank administrators a little easier, since they must currently perform this synchronization by hand.

-The library can update the Direcory with the following information, on a per-collection basis:
+The library can update the Directory with the following information, on a per-collection basis:
 - number of donors/patients
 - number of samples
 - sex